sensasi-delight/mui-datatable-delight/README.md

 </div> -->

 > [!NOTE]
 > As a passionate fan of MUI Datatables, I’ve continued the development of this project out of appreciation for its simplicity and power, especially after the original repository was no longer maintained.
-This is not a claim to the original work, but a tribute to the community and the power of Material-UI v6!.
+This is not a claim to the original work, but a tribute to the community and the power of latest `@mui/material` package.
 >
 > Sincerely,\
 > @sensasi-delight 🍕